vmware/differential-datalog/doc/tutorial/tutorial.md

 The CLI has executed all the operations that we have requested.
 It has inserted records in relations `Word1` and `Word2`, and the rule for `Phrases` has inferred that a new record should be added to this relation.
-When commiting a transaction DDlog reports all *changes* to all (input and derived) relations.
+When committing a transaction DDlog reports all *changes* to all (input and derived) relations.

 We can now again inspect the contents of `Phrases`: